On second eigenvalues of closed hyperbolic surfaces for large genus: Uniform lower bounds for first positive Neumann eigenvalues

-In this section we prove Theorem \ref{mt-2}, extending the above result to first Neumann eigenvalues for compact hyperbolic surface $X_{g,n}$ with non-empty geodesic boundary, where $X_{g,n}$ is not of type $S_{1,1}$ and $S_{0,3}$.
+In this section we prove Theorem \ref{mt-2}, extending the above result to first Neumann eigenvalues for compact hyperbolic surface $X_{g,n}$ with non-empty geodesic boundaries, where $X_{g,n}$ is not of type $S_{1,1}$ and $S_{0,3}$.
 This plays a key role in the proof of our main result Theorem \ref{mt-1}.
 We follow the idea in \cite{wu2021optimal} to prove Theorem \ref{mt-2}.
-Before proving it, we provide the following two propositions as a summary of special cases encountered in the proof.
+Before proving it, we provide the following two propositions as summaries of special cases encountered in the proof.
 Firstly we fix a uniform constant

-\begin{proposition} Let $X_{g,n}$ be the hyperbolic surface in Theorem \ref{mt-2} and satisfy $\sL_1(X_{g,n})\geq \epsilon$, then there is a constant $\hat{c}_\epsilon(L)>0$ only depending on $L$ and $\epsilon$ such that \end{proposition} \bp Consider a division of $X_{g,n}$ into $A\cup B$ with $\partial A \cap \mathring{X}_{g,n}=\partial B\cap \mathring{X}_{g,n}=\mathring{\Gamma}$ such that $\area(A)\leq \area(B)$ and $h(X_{g,n})\leq \frac{\ell(\Gamma)}{\area(A)}\leq 2h(X_{g,n})$.
+\begin{proposition} Let $X_{g,n}$ be the hyperbolic surface in Theorem \ref{mt-2} and satisfy $\sL_1(X_{g,n})\geq \epsilon$.
+Then there is a constant $\hat{c}_\epsilon(L)>0$ only depending on $L$ and $\epsilon$ such that \end{proposition} \bp Consider a division of $X_{g,n}$ into $A\cup B$ with $\partial A \cap \mathring{X}_{g,n}=\partial B\cap \mathring{X}_{g,n}=\mathring{\Gamma}$ such that $\area(A)\leq \area(B)$ and $h(X_{g,n})\leq \frac{\ell(\Gamma)}{\area(A)}\leq 2h(X_{g,n})$.